laurent22/joplin/packages/app-cli/tests/support/plugins/settings/GENERATOR_DOC.md

 The project is setup to use TypeScript, although you can change the configuration to use plain JavaScript.

+## Publishing the plugin

+To publish the plugin, add it to npmjs.com by running `npm publish`.
+Later on, a script will pick up your plugin and add it automatically to the Joplin plugin repository as long as the package satisfies these conditions:

+- In `package.json`, the name starts with "joplin-plugin-".
+For example, "joplin-plugin-toc".
+- In `package.json`, the keywords include "joplin-plugin".
+- In the `publish/` directory, there should be a .jpl and .json file (which are built by `npm run dist`)

+In general all this is done automatically by the plugin generator, which will set the name and keywords of package.json, and will put the right files in the "publish" directory.
+But if something doesn't work and your plugin doesn't appear in the repository, double-check the above conditions.

 ## Updating the plugin framework

 To update the plugin framework, run `yo joplin --update`